dcunited001/dcunited001.github.io/_posts/2016-07-01-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 ## [&#x2182; Willpower & Self-Mastery](#willpower-and-self-mastery)

 We must comprehend what motivates others and what motivates ourselves.
-When we develop awareness the long-term goals of others, we can see how they might fit into our life and we can draw on our own network to help them.
+When we develop awareness of the long-term goals of others, we can see how they might fit into our life and we can draw on our own network to help them.
 When we ascertain their short-term motivations, we can more effectively predict their actions.
 When we develop a model for their behavior and their propensity to stick to a goal or follow short-term desire, we gain a much better understanding of their character.

-True self-mastery is the ability to want to do the things you won't want to have to do.
+True self-mastery is the ability to want to do the things you don't want to have to do.
 In other words, to trick your mind into enjoying experiences which are otherwise unpleasant by abstracting yourself from the more base cognitive patterns that arise from negative or unwanted experiences, when it's something that contributes to a goal.
 Aristotle wrote about this in Ethics.

 The brain and mind are peculiar.
 They are kind of like biological